-brew install qemu
+brew install gemu

 That will install qemu.
-Now you can run start.sh from the terminal in the unzipped folder to launch qemu.
+Now you can run start.sh from the terminal in the unzipped folder to launch gemu.

-On Linux, using your appropriate package manager, install qemu-system-arm, likely part of your distro's qemu package.
+On Linux, using your appropriate package manager, install qemu-system-arm, likely part of your distro's gemu package.